sn4k3/UVtools/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots
 <!--
 If applicable, add screenshots to help explain your problem.
-Never hide information, full GUI/window screenshot is always a must!
+Never hide information!
+Full GUI/window screenshot is always a must!
 If bug is related to GUI/visuals print a screenshot from Help -> About !-->